How To Arrange Furniture In A Long Narrow Living Room

 room.
 For a large living room, consider opting for a bigger sofa or l-shaped

 sectional to fill out the long space.
-However, large furniture in a small
+Typically, you'll have the main

-select a mix of sofas, love seats, or extra chairs to spread out instead.
+Consider using a sectional sofa, love seats, or extra chairs to spread out

 Furniture Functionality